agoussia/godes/README.md

 ### Advantages
 * Godes is easy to learn for the people familiar with the Go and the elementary simulation concept
 * Godes model executes fast  as Go compiles to machine code.
-* Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows, etc
+* Godes model is multiplatform as Go compiler targets the Linux, Mac OS X, FreeBSD, Microsoft Windows,etc
 * Godes model can be embedded in various computer systems and over the network
 * Speed of the Godes model compilation is high
 * Variety of the IDE with debuggers are available for Go and Godes as well